 Alchemy Film & Arts is a registered Scottish Charity: SC042142.

 The global environmental situation is a crisis: a threat to life on earth as we know it, affecting different communities and species in different ways and provoking mass social, economic and cultural breakdown.

-Implementing sustainable carbon management methods and engaging ideas of environment as a defining factor in quality of life are key objectives of Alchemy Film & Arts.
-We are committed to climate justice, multi-species justice and decolonising environmental conversations.
+Implementing sustainable carbon management methods, commitments to net zero and engaging ideas of environment as a defining factor in quality of life are key objectives of Alchemy Film & Arts.
+We are committed to climate justice and decolonising environmental conversations.

 As a creative organisation working in international, national and regional networks, we uphold a responsibility to cultivate and frame critical conversations around climate breakdown; to process and evaluate alternative practices in relation to climate breakdown; to create projects that encourage learning and advocacy about issues relating to climate breakdown; and to promote methods of working through and rethinking these concerns together.

 We are committed to environmentally conscious practices throughout our operational working and our creative programming, including the interpersonal relationships in each of these strands.
 We continuously revise and evaluate methods, placing self-reflection at the forefront of cultural management.
 This means challenging expectations and assumptions around best practice and interrogating alternative ways to run our organisation.

 OUR PROGRAMMING AND ITS CONSIDERATION OF ENVIRONMENTAL ISSUES